-Front and side turrets
+Nose and wings turrets

 House Zetki turret variants have the highest status but tend to overheat very fast.
 I would not advise to use them.
 House Lavan with the second highest status turret and good accuracy is a solid choice for all turrets.